mlcommons/dynabench/mlcube/vision_data_selection/README.md

 __Install docker__

-Download and instal docker using this [link](https://docs.docker.com/engine/install/).
-Make sure that you have docker runing before following the next steps
+Download and install docker using this [link](https://docs.docker.com/engine/install/).
+Make sure that you have docker runing before following the next steps.

 __Instal virtualenv__

-to install virtualenv run the following command on your terminal
+To install virtualenv run the following command on your terminal
 ~~~
 pip install virtualenv
 ~~~